phillipdavidstearns/Ethical-Hacking/module-04/module-04-notes.md

 ## Host Discovery

 How do we see what's on our network?
-There are a few tools are passive, and don't require us to transmit anything:
+We'll start using some passive methods to observe, then active methods to see what we can scare up.

+1. Fire up your Kali machine (physical or virtual)
+2. Log onto the test network:
+	* SSID: `hackzone`
+	* Key: `1n53cur3!`

 ### `tcpdump`